whatl3y/smtp2api/README.md

 # SMTP2API

 Small SMTP server that can take incoming emails and send them to an API that you specify.

 ## Install

 ```sh
 $ npm install -s smtp2api
 ```

+## Why?

+I wanted a way to take emails and forward them in an easy to consume format to an API.
+At the time of building I didn't find any good tools that supported this use case so figured building a lightweight SMTP server to do it for me would be the easiest way to go.

+In particular you can setup this server on a publically facing server, create an MX DNS record to it, and send emails to an email on that domain to forward those emails to an API.

 ## Simple Usage